ZihongHe/CNN-based-Person-Detection/README.md

 the program will automatically generate the model doc and the next time it will be automatically loaded in.

-it will generate a video (XXX_detection.mp4) of detecting the given person with a red bounding box
+it will generate a video (XXX_detection.mp4) of detecting the specific person with a red bounding box

 3, configuration